Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Disabled person

-• Disabled persons may be functionally dependent on the perpetrator in everyday life, needing assistance in moving, eating, communicating, medicating
+• Disabled persons may be functionally dependent on the perpetrator in everyday life, needing assistance in moving, eating, communicating, medicating.

-• The violent family members or caregivers may experience caregiver burnout
+• The violent family members or caregivers may experience caregiver burnout.

-• Victim-survivors may have difficulties to make themselves heard, understood or believed
+• Victim-survivors may have difficulties to make themselves heard, understood or believed.

 The perpetrator may explain injuries as accidents caused by dyskinesia.